pwnlandia/mhn/README.md

 ### Integration with Splunk and ArcSight

-hpfeeds-logger can be used to integrate MHN with Splunk and (soon) ArcSight.
+hpfeeds-logger can be used to integrate MHN with Splunk and ArcSight.
 Installation below.

+#### Splunk

     cd /opt/mhn/scripts/
-    sudo ./install_hpfeeds-logger.sh
+    sudo ./install_hpfeeds-logger-splunk.sh

-This will log to /var/log/mhn-splunk.log.
+This will log the events as key/value pairs to /var/log/mhn-splunk.log.
 This log should be monitored by the SplunkUniveralForwarder.

+#### Arcsight

+    cd /opt/mhn/scripts/
+    sudo ./install_hpfeeds-logger-arcsight.sh

+This will log the events as CEF to /var/log/mhn-arcsight.log

 ### Data